h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `validation_frame <data-science/algo-params/validation_frame.html>`__: This argument is ignored unless ``nfolds == 0``, in which a validation frame can be specified and used for early stopping of individual models and early stopping of the grid searches (unless ``max_models`` or ``max_runtime_secs`` overrides metric-based early stopping).
 By default and when ``nfolds > 1``, cross-validation metrics will be used for early stopping and thus ``validation_frame`` will be ignored.

-- **leaderboard_frame**: This argument allows the user to specify a particular data frame use to score & rank models on the leaderboard.
+- **leaderboard_frame**: This argument allows the user to specify a particular data frame to use to score and rank models on the leaderboard.
 This frame will not be used for anything besides leaderboard scoring.
-If a leaderboard frame is not specified by the user, then the leaderboard will use cross-validation metrics instead (or if cross-validation is turned off by setting ``nfolds = 0``, then a leaderboard frame will be generated automatically from the training frame).
+If a leaderboard frame is not specified by the user, then the leaderboard will use cross-validation metrics instead, or if cross-validation is turned off by setting ``nfolds = 0``, then a leaderboard frame will be generated automatically from the training frame.

 - `fold_column <data-science/algo-params/fold_column.html>`__: Specifies a column with cross-validation fold index assignment per observation.
 This is used to override the default, randomized, 5-fold cross-validation scheme for individual models in the AutoML run.